What's Medicare Supplement Insurance (Medigap)?

 All insurance companies selling a particular Medigap plan type in your area must offer the same basic benefits in that plan type, but may offer it at different prices.
 So, you may want to shop for the best price but it's important to know the history of the rate increases as well as the financial strength of a particular company.
 An insurance agent can give you this information.

 The best time to buy Medicare Supplements is when you enroll in Medicare Part B. You will be in your Open Enrollment Period (6 months from your Part B effective date) which means that you can enroll in any Supplement plan without being asked about your medical history.

 After the 6 month Open Enrollment most insurance companies can decline an applicant if they have certain medical conditions.
-An exception is Blue Cross Blue Shield of Illinois- they will always accept new applicants -which is really awesome!
+An exception is Blue Cross Blue Shield of Illinois- they will always accept new applicants -it is really awesome!

 For instance, a 76- year old man from Long Grove, IL can buy Plan F from Blue Cross Blue Shield for $290 per month or he can get exactly the same plan from a different carrier (Aetna) for only $194 per month.
 There is absolutely no difference in benefits and he is saving almost $100 every month!

 Please call us today for a free consultation and quotes: 708 669 7222